UV FILTERS

 Working in the UV (less than about 400 nm) is a challenge for filter manufacturers, because many of the commonly used materials begin to absorb light at these wavelengths.
+Most interference filters are designed with the assumption that light is only transmitted or reflected and not absorbed.
 Another challenge for the short pass and bandpass filters is wide-wavelength blocking.
-Simple filter designs only have blocking up to ~20% of the center wavelength - more extensive blocking can be accomplished by adding a metal layer which significantly reduces the %T in the transmitting region, adding a colored glass absorbing filter, or by adding dielectric layers (for instance adding a short-pass filter design to the other side of the substrate).
+Simple filter designs only have blocking up to ~20% of the center wavelength - more extensive blocking can be accomplished by adding a metal layer which significantly reduces the %T in the transmitting region, adding a colored glass absorbing filter, or by adding dielectric layers (for instance, adding a short-pass filter design to the other side of the substrate).

 Common Name | Chemical Formula | Wavelength cutoff (nm) |